What is the Playa Islands Project?

 Is this the perfect solution?

 There is no perfect solution to dealing with sargassum.
 Each idea has drawbacks and varying cost involved.
 For years now locals have hoped that each time it built up on the shore and then went away, it would be the last of it.
 Ideally, if it goes away naturally, that would be great, but we have to look at the problem.
 The first time we wrote about the seaweed problem was in 2014.
-It has been effecting the beaches for 5 years now.
+It has been affecting the beaches for 5 years now.

-There have been ideas of floating barriers and these have been used.
+There have been ideas of floating barriers, and these have been used.
 They seem to break loose and fail.
 They also don’t prevent all of the sargassum from reaching the shore.
 Collection of the seaweed before it reaches the coast has been another idea thrown out there.
 This involves boats that would collect it and then dump it on the land.
-This can work, but is like collecting soap suds out of a swimming pool with your hand.
+This can work but is like collecting soap suds out of a swimming pool with your hand.
 It is hard to chase it down and it takes a long time.
 Currently there would need to be a large fleet to collect the inundation.

 What do you think?